tkellogg/dura/README.md

 # Don't lose work!
-Duralumin watches your Git repositories and makes backgound commits so that you can always recover "lost" work.
+Dura watches your Git repositories and makes backgound commits so that you can always recover "lost" work.

 ## How to use
 Launch the daemon:

 ```
 $ cd some-git-repo
-$ duralumin serve
+$ dura serve
 ```

-The `serve` can happen in any directory, but you need to tell `duralumin` to watch directories that contain Git repos:
+The `serve` can happen in any directory, but you need to tell `dura` to watch directories that contain Git repos:

 ```
-$ duralumin watch
+$ dura watch
 # ... make some chanes, wait ...
 $ git log --all
 ```